By Jessica Ramesch

 Majagual is one of the areas offering the best value for money in Panama, but, it is also one of the lesser talked about expat destinations in the country.
 All things considered, there’s a lot to like about Majagual.

 An upscale enclave, Majagual is part of Panama’s large Veracruz sector.
 Veracruz is part of the district of Arraijan, which has a reputation for crime.
 But like Panama City, this is a large district, with good and bad sectors.

 Expats living in upscale homes in Majagual spend a great deal of time outdoors, enjoying their patios, gardens, and pools.
-The beach area, known as the Área Bancaria, or banking district, is just 12 miles from Panama City’s downtown area.
+This beach sector is about 12 miles from Panama City’s downtown area known as the Área Bancaria, or banking district.
 For a little more excitement, residents can head into Panama City, which boasts excellent restaurants and a wide variety of shows and events.